 Image

 Writing of document sheets

-The first interesting data to highlight is related to the evolution of the publication of scientific documents through the years by cross-over theme, using the new statistical functionalities introduced in the online repository.
-This analysis shows an increase in the production of documents in recent years.
-In particular, from 2011 onwards, it may be highlighted an increase in the number of scientific publications on the topics of Health and Well Being and People's Engagement and participation.
-It is noteworthy that the number of publications in the cross-over theme of Health and Well Being increased from 54 publications in the 2011-2015 period to 202 publications in the 2016-2020 period, demonstrating an emerging interest towards this social dimension (Figure 1).
+The latest analysis available of the repository database (Deliverable 4.2 - November 2021) highlights several interesting data.
+First, analysing the evolution of the publication of scientific documents through the years by cross-over theme, an increase in the production of documents on the topic of social impacts of culture is occurring in recent years.
+In particular, from 2011 onwards, it may be highlighted an increase in the number of scientific publications on the topics of Health and Well Being and People's Engagement and participation (Figure 1).

+Image